-Yes, taking a warm shower is relaxing and can help decrease muscle aches.
-Use soap when you shower and gently wash all of your incisions.
-Pat the areas dry with a towel after showering, and leave your incision uncovered (unless there is drainage).
-Call your doctor if you see any redness or drainage from your incision.
+When you shower, remove your bandages and use soap to gently wash your incision.
+Pat the areas dry with a clean towel after showering.
+Leave your incision uncovered, unless there’s drainage.
+Call your healthcare provider if you see any redness or drainage from your incision.

-Do not take tub baths until you discuss it with your doctor at the first appointment after your surgery.
+Don’t take tub baths until talking with your healthcare provider at the first appointment after your surgery.

 Can I drink alcohol after surgery?

-How do I care for my incisions?
+How do I care for my incision?

 Is it normal to feel tired after surgery?